Mr-Carrot0/lume-dataview/README.md

 1. (original) Hijack markdown.rules.&lt;codeblock&gt; to completely change the behavior if lang="dataview".
 2. Use `site.process([".html"],()=>...)` and generate HTML from there
 3. Use a component somehow (would eliminate the need for multiple syntaxes for different template engines and remove much of the complexity).
 Maybe there's a way to pre-process files?
+[Oh yes](https://lume.land/docs/core/processors/#preprocess)